Krounosity/TIC-292404647-lightcurves/README.md

 - The star being a Cepheid/RR Lyrae star, which SIMBAD does not list as one yet,
 - The star being a flare stars, which SIMBAD does not list as one yet,
 - The presence of a dust cloud in the observation, although in this case the periodic nature would be tough to explain, which will be ascertained with the available of data with longer exposure,
-- Rotation Modeulation of the star, which will be ascertained with the available of data with longer exposure
+- Rotation Modulation of the star, which will be ascertained with the available of data with longer exposure

 **As of 27-11-2024 0113hrs, no exoplanets have been registered for star TIC 292404647 on the following databases:**
 - [NASA Exoplanet Archive](https://exoplanetarchive.ipac.caltech.edu/)